berkiadam/PdfBook-imagePatch/README.md

 * Generally, all the images look larger than they are in the wiki page
 * There are images that don't even fit.
-* There is a third problem, all the images have a approx. 40px indent, so they are not in line with the text.
+* There is a third problem, all the images have an approx. 40px indent, so they are not in line with the text.

 Here is my fix, that I've been using for a long time: